Tongyu-Yan/VIT-RAVQA/README.md

 ## Overview

-This project aims to explore and enhance the capabilities of visual question answering through the incorporation of advanced vision encoders in the context of retrieval-augmented frameworks.
+This project (ongoing) aims to explore and enhance the capabilities of visual question answering through the incorporation of advanced vision encoders in the context of retrieval-augmented frameworks.
 Our focus lies in pushing the boundaries of how visual information can be effectively integrated with textual question answering systems.

 ## Original RAVQA Project